jaqueline-soares/ML4FF-framework/README.md

 ## data

-The data folder contains the dataset related to the test case for the Brazilian watershed in CSV format (data.csv).
+The `data` folder contains the dataset related to the test case for the Brazilian watershed in CSV format (`data.csv`).

 Users are encouraged to contribute to this framework by suggesting new datasets to be uploaded here.

 ## figs

-The figs folder contains PDF-format files of the figures generated in the research for the presented test case.
+The `figs` folder contains PDF-format files of the figures generated in the research for the presented test case.

 ## results

-Summary.xlsx and Summary_Perf.xlsx are two Excel spreadsheets created using the functions build_excel and perf_excel, respectively, of the ML4FF.py file.
-The use of such functions is documented within the ML4FF.py file.
+`Summary.xlsx` and `Summary_Perf.xlsx` are two Excel spreadsheets created using the functions build_excel and perf_excel, respectively, of the `ML4FF.py` file.
+The use of such functions is documented within the `ML4FF.py` file.
 In short, these spreadsheets summarize metrics and statistics on the application of the framework to the test case for the Brazilian watershed.

-The Models folder contains the pickled results obtained by the 34 ML methods available in the framework applied to the test case.
+The `Models` folder contains the pickled results obtained by the 34 ML methods available in the framework applied to the test case.
 These files can be imported and manipulated, as documented within the Python framework code.

+## supplementary

+The `supplementary` folder provides additional materials that support this research, including descriptive statistics for each variable for all stations in the dataset test case, as well as the hyperparameter search ranges used in the automated optimization of each method available in the framework.